LuCazzola/TTA_DL-Project/README.md

 | Baseline              | -             | 47.87            |
 </div>

-Results are a bit underwhelming, but there's much room for improvement! read the (notebook)[notebook.ipynb] for a better insight on our methodology.
+Results are a bit underwhelming, but there's much room for improvement! read the [notebook](notebook.ipynb) for a better insight on our methodology.

 ---